QualiSystems/devguide_source/_reference/8.1.0/quali-shell-framework.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For reference, see this [example](https://github.com/QualiSystems/cloudshell-networking-cisco/blob/dev/cloudshell/networking/cisco/runners/cisco_configuration_runner.py).

-* **[Firmware Runner](https://github.com/QualiSystems/cloudshell-networking-devices/blob/dev/cloudshell/devices/runners/firmware_runner.py)** – This runner serves as a Configuration Runner, and also validates the firmware’s file path and extracts any required values from `resource_config`.
-To initialize this runner, you need to pass the logger object.
-In addition to the *cli_handler*, the following property has to be implemented:
+* **[Firmware Runner](https://github.com/QualiSystems/cloudshell-networking-devices/blob/dev/cloudshell/devices/runners/firmware_runner.py)** – This runner serves as a Configuration Runner, and also validates the firmware’s file path.
+To initialize this runner, you need to pass the *logger* and *cli_handler* objects.
+The following property has to be implemented:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• load_firmware_flow

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For reference, see this [example](https://github.com/QualiSystems/cloudshell-networking-cisco/blob/dev/cloudshell/networking/cisco/runners/cisco_firmware_runner.py).

-* **[Run Command Runner](https://github.com/QualiSystems/cloudshell-networking-devices/blob/dev/cloudshell/devices/runners/run_command_runner.py)** – As you can see from the name, this Runner handles the `Run Custom Command` and `Run Custom Config Command` driver methods, and doesn’t require anything to implement besides the *cli_handler*.
+* **[Run Command Runner](https://github.com/QualiSystems/cloudshell-networking-devices/blob/dev/cloudshell/devices/runners/run_command_runner.py)** – As you can see from the name, this Runner handles the `Run Custom Command` and `Run Custom Config Command` driver methods, and doesn’t require anything else to implement.
 However, if you want to customize the `run_command_flow` property, you are welcome to override it.
-To initialize this runner, just pass the logger object.
+To initialize this runner, just pass the *logger* and *cli_handler* objects.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For reference, see this [example](https://github.com/QualiSystems/cloudshell-networking-cisco/blob/dev/cloudshell/networking/cisco/runners/cisco_configuration_runner.py).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For reference, see this [example](https://github.com/QualiSystems/Cisco-IOS-Shell/blob/5.0.2/src/cisco_ios_resource_driver.py#L79-L87) on how to create the run command runner.

-* **[State Runner](https://github.com/QualiSystems/cloudshell-networking-devices/blob/dev/cloudshell/devices/runners/state_runner.py)** – This runner is very similar to the Run Custom Command Runner as it only requires the *cli_handler* object to be implemented.
+* **[State Runner](https://github.com/QualiSystems/cloudshell-networking-devices/blob/dev/cloudshell/devices/runners/state_runner.py)** – This runner is very similar to the Run Custom Command Runner as it doesn’t require any additional implementations.
 It contains implementations for the `Health Check` and `Shutdown` commands.
-To initialize this runner, you need to pass the `logger`, `api` and `resource_config` objects mentioned in [Key Entities](#KeyEntities).
+To initialize this runner, you need to pass the *logger*, *api*, *cli_handler* and *resource_config* objects mentioned in [Key Entities](#KeyEntities).

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For reference, see this [example](https://github.com/QualiSystems/Cisco-IOS-Shell/blob/5.0.2/src/cisco_ios_resource_driver.py#L371-L379) on how to create the state runner.

-* **[Autoload Runner](https://github.com/QualiSystems/cloudshell-networking-devices/blob/dev/cloudshell/devices/runners/autoload_runner.py)** – discovers the device’s hardware structure and general details, such as the firmware version and model.
-This is the only runner that doesn’t require the *cli_handler* object, but requires the following properties to be implemented:
+* **[Autoload Runner](https://github.com/QualiSystems/cloudshell-networking-devices/blob/dev/cloudshell/devices/runners/autoload_runner.py)** – Discovers the device’s hardware structure and general details, such as the firmware version and model.
+This runner requires the *autoload_flow* property to be implemented.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• snmp_handler

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• autoload_flow

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To initialize this runner, just pass the `resource_config` object.
-For reference, see this [example](https://github.com/QualiSystems/cloudshell-networking-cisco/blob/dev/cloudshell/networking/cisco/runners/cisco_autoload_runner.py).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To initialize this runner, just pass the `resource_config` and `snmp_handler` objects.
+For reference, see this [example](https://github.com/QualiSystems/Cisco-IOS-Shell/blob/5.0.2/src/cisco_ios_resource_driver.py#L60-L65) on how to create the autoload runner.

 ## Flows<a name="Flows"></a>